cylc/cylc-flow/doc/src/external-triggers.rst

   - return ``(True, results)``

-where ``results`` is an arbitrary dictionary of information to be passed to dependent tasks.
-How this looks to these tasks is described above in :ref:`Built-in Suite State Triggers`.
+where ``results`` is an arbitrary dictionary of information to be passed to dependent tasks, which in terms of format must:

+- be *flat* (non-nested);
+- contain *only* keys which are
+  `valid <http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html>`_ as environment variable names.

+See :ref:`Built-in Suite State Triggers` for an example of one such ``results`` dictionary and how it gets processed by the suite.

 The suite server program manages trigger functions as follows: